Grandma’s Slice-n-Bake Cookies

 Can you freeze slice and bake cookies?

+Yes!
 You can store slice and bake cookies in a sealed container in the fridge for up to a week or in the freezer for much longer.
 I’ve also had luck storing the dough itself in the fridge for up to 2 weeks and in the freezer for a few months.
 When you’re ready to bake, let the dough thaw in the fridge before slicing it into cookies.

 How to you shape cookie dough in a log?

-This dough is pretty malleable, so just use your hands (coated with some flour to avoid sticking) to form a log 2 inches in diameter, and then wrap it in wax paper and seal the ends twisted shut.
+This dough is pretty malleable, just use your hands (coated with some flour to avoid sticking) to form a log 2 inches in diameter, then wrap it in wax paper and seal the ends twisted shut.
 Place it in the fridge until the dough firms up or until you’re ready to bake your cookies.

-I’ve had luck storing this slice and bake cookie dough in the fridge for up to 2 weeks.
+• You can store this slice and bake cookie dough in the fridge for up to 2 weeks.

 a stack of thin lightly golden cookies